ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

 </div>
 Figure 1 shows an exponential growth of the number of songs released from 2015.
 Moreover, while during 2015-2020 nearly 50 songs per year were released, in the last three years 2021-2023, the release rate nearly reaches 400 songs per year.

-Then, I checked if there was a preferred month when artist decide to release their new albums.
+Then, I checked if there was a preferred month when artists decide to release their new albums.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_spotify/months.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 2: Number of released tracks per months till 2023.</em></p>
 </div>
 Figure 2 shows the number of tracks per months till 2023.
 We did not take into account 2024 since the year is not finished yet, it would have yielded unbalanced results.
-Figure 2 evidences that January is the preferred release month by the artist with 431 songs (9.3% from total), followed by October with 384 songs (8.3% from total).
-On contrary April is the least preferred with 257 tracks (5.5% from total) alongside with February with 267 tracks (5.8%).
+Figure 2 evidences that January is the preferred release month by the artists with 431 songs (9.3% from total), followed by October with 384 songs (8.3% from total).
+On the contrary, April turns out to be the least preferred with 257 tracks (5.5% from total) alongside with February with 267 tracks (5.8%).
 Any possible reasons?

 Successively, I examined which are the most streamed songs and artists on the three major platforms (Spotify, YouTube and TikTok) and reported in Figure 3 and 4 respectively.